hgeaydem/openshift-virt-labs/docs/workshop/content/cloning.md

 ### Clone the VM

 Now that we've got a working virtual machine with a test workload we're ready to actually clone it, to prove that the built-in cloning utilities work, and that the cloned machine shares the same workload.
 First we need to create a PV (persistent volume) to clone into.
 This is done by creating a special resource called a `DataVolume`, this custom resource type is provide by CDI.
 DataVolumes orchestrate import, clone, and upload operations and help the process of importing data into a cluster.
-DataVolumes are integrated into OpenShift virtualisation.
+DataVolumes are integrated into OpenShift Virtualization.

 The volume we are creating is named `centos7-clone-dv`, we'll be pulling the data from the volume ("source") `centos7-clone-nfs` and we'll tell the CDI to provision onto a specific node.
 We're only using this option to demonstrate the annotation, but also because we're going to clone from an NFS-based volume onto a hostpath based volume; this is important because hostpath volumes are not shared-storage based, so the location you specify here is important as that's exactly where the cloned VM will have to run: